IBMDevConnect/TelcoChatBot/README.md

 ## Configure the WCS and Watson Discovery Service

-1. Click on the deployed app from Bluemix Dashboard
+1. Click on the deployed app from IBM Cloud Dashboard

 2. Go to Runtime -> Environment variables section